-- $\Rightarrow$ regularly attend to the classes since the course will be conducted in block format - $\Rightarrow$ actively participate in discussions by reading assigned papers - $\Rightarrow$ make an oral presentation (15 mins. max) on a jointly selected topic + Q&A - $\Rightarrow$ hand in a term paper (6.000 to 8.000 words) on covered issues
+- \Rightarrow regularly attend to the classes (course in block format) - \Rightarrow actively participate in discussions by reading assigned papers - \Rightarrow make an oral presentation (15 mins. max) on a jointly selected topic + Q&A (15 mins)

+\Rightarrow hand in a term paper (max.
+3500 words for 6 ECTS; max.
+6000 words for 9 ECTS) on covered issues